l0b5ter/DisTwin/README.md

 ![EXIT button](http://wiad.tk/images/DisTwin/Exit.png)

-This button is used to clsoe the application/program, when you hit it you will get a question if you wanna disconnect bots.
-Clicking OK will terminate, disconnect all of the assosciated bots and set it so you gotta connect them again throught the "Account" tab.
+This button is used to close the application/program, when you hit it you will get a question if you wanna disconnect the bots.
+Clicking OK will terminate, disconnect all of the assosciated bots and make it so you gotta connect the bots again throught the "Account" tab.
+This feature is added to keep credentials safe.

 ### Account